Azure/azure-quickstart-templates/101-vm-multiple-data-disk/README.md

 This template allows you to create a Windows Virtual Machine from a specified image during the template deployment and install the VM Diagnostics Extension.
 It also attaches 4 empty data disks.
 Note that you can specify the size of each of the empty data disks.
 This template also deploys a Storage Account, Virtual Network, Public IP addresses and a Network Interface.

+Addition: A storage pool is created and formatted from the four data disks using a custom script extension

 NOTE: The configuration of the VM diagnostics extension relies on a Base64 encoded string for the xmlConfig.
 This configures a basic set of counters, including CPU and Memory.

 Below are the parameters that the template expects.